Soopro/pyco/README.md

 Pyco is flat file CMS, there is no database.
 All content host as `.md` markdown file in `content` folder.

 The type of contents is base on folder name.
 The files in the root of `content` folder is static page call 'page'.
-Add other content types just create a folder then put `.md` inside, the folder name will be `alias` of this content type.
+Add other content types just create a folder then put `.md` inside, the folder name will be `slug` of this content type.

 There is global content data for whole site call **Site Meta**, to having this data, you have to put a `site.json` file in the root of `content` folder.